x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/common-attachment-blocking-scenarios.md

 5. Select the conditions and actions you want.

  **Note**: In the EAC, the smallest attachment size that you can enter is 1 kilobyte, which should detect most attachments.
 However, if you want to detect every possible attachment of any size, you need to use PowerShell to adjust the attachment size to 1 byte after you create the rule in the EAC.
-To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see **Open the Shell**.
-To learn how to use Windows PowerShell to connect to Exchange Online, see [Connect to Exchange Online PowerShell](https://go.microsoft.com/fwlink/p/?linkid=396554).
-To learn how to use Windows PowerShell to connect to Exchange Online Protection, see [Connect to Exchange Online Protection PowerShell](https://go.microsoft.com/fwlink/p/?linkid=627290).
+To learn how to connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](https://go.microsoft.com/fwlink/p/?linkid=396554).
+To learn how to connect to Exchange Online Protection PowerShell, see [Connect to Exchange Online Protection PowerShell](https://go.microsoft.com/fwlink/p/?linkid=627290).

 Replace  _\<Rule Name\>_ with the name of the existing rule, and run the following command to set the attachment size to 1 byte: